pedrojlucas/udacityproject1/README.md

 ## AutoML

-The model generated after running the AutoML pipeline was a VotingEnsembled model, this model is built by several differents machine learning models with different feature preprocessing strategies, all of them contributing to the final prediction of this ensembled model, the contribution of each model is weighted to maximize the accuracy of the model.
-In this case AutoML has selected 5 algorithms:

-- MaxAbsScaler + LogisticRegressor, with a weight of 0.125
-- StandarScaler + XGBoost, with a weight of 0.125
-- MaxAbsScaler + Lightgbm, with a weight of 0.125
-- MaxAbsScaler + ExtremeRandomTrees, with a weight of 0.125
-- MaxAbsScaler + XGBoost, with a weight of 0.125
-- MaxAbsScaler + Lightgbm, with a weight of 0.125 (different hyperparameters from the previous one MaxAbsScaler+Lightgbm selected)

 During the data preprocessing phase AutoML has applied different checks to assure the quality of data:

 - It has checked for imbalance in the dataset.
 In this case AutoML has issued a recommendation to reduce imbalance in the dataset in order to reduce bias in the final predictions of the model.
 - Missing values imputation.
 - High Cardinality feature selection in the dataset.

+The model generated after running the AutoML pipeline was a VotingEnsembled model, this model is built by several differents machine learning models with different feature preprocessing strategies, all of them contributing to the final prediction of this ensembled model, the contribution of each model is weighted to maximize the accuracy of the model.
+In this case AutoML has selected 5 algorithms:

+- MaxAbsScaler + XGBoost, with a weight of 0.1
+- MaxAbsScaler + Lightgbm, with a weight of 0.3
+- SparseNormalizer + XGBoost, with a weight of 0.3
+- MaxAbsScaler + Lightgbm, with a weight of 0.2 (different hyperparameters from the previous one MaxAbsScaler+Lightgbm selected)
+- StandarScaler + XGBoost, with a weight of 0.1

+So this ensemble model uses mainly two algorithms based on decision trees that also use boosting tecniques for improving the predictioin capabilities like XGBoost and Ligthgbm, and applies different scaling techniques for the numerical features.

 ## Pipeline comparison